FredM67/EnvoyS2Emoncms/README.md

 In your emoncms, you should see new inputs under the node id set in the config file.

 ## Emoncms templates ##
 For those with a local emoncms, you can add 2 templates.
-They helps the user to create feeds, configure them, ... automatically.
+They help the user to create feeds, configure them, ... automatically.
-For further details about that, please see https://github.com/emoncms/emoncms and https://github.com/emoncms/device
+For further details about that, please see https://github.com/emoncms/emoncms and https://github.com/emoncms/device.
 ```sh
 # deploy the template with general data
 cp EnvoyS.json /var/www/emoncms/Modules/device/data/EnvoyS.json